 The graph shows the Loan Interest Rebate percentages over the last 20 years.

-As you can see, the Loan Interest Rebate typically had been between 12.5% and 15% from 1998 to 2010.
+As you can see, the Loan Interest Rebate typically had been between 12.5% and 15% from 2001 to 2010.
 This is what we consider to be in our long-term historical range for Loan Interest Rebates.
 The jump to higher rebate percentages from 2012 through 2017 was done in an effort to return money to members as we reduced excess capital – a “rainy-day fund” – that we had built up in response to The Great Recession of 2007 to 2009.
-The excess capital has almost been depleted, so rebates are starting to return to more normal levels.
+Now, we expect that rebates will start to return to more normal levels.